Getting Started

 - USER — Can chat with the agent or participate in the channel, but cannot change any configuration.

 - VIEWER — Read-only access.
-Can view conversations but cannot send messages.
+Can view resources but cannot send messages or trigger actions.